webgme/webgme/src/client/ui-components/DropdownNavigator/docs/readme.md

-`$dropDownNavigator` is a directive to visualize a vertical, multi-hierarchical navigator.
+`$dropdownNavigator` is a directive to visualize a vertical, multi-hierarchical navigator.